AntonD3/almost-free-solidity/README.md

 # [almost] free soldity
 _Powered by ZKPs_

 This project introduces a `@free` annotation that allows you to offload any heavy computation offchain.
+The computation correctness will be proved on-chain using zero knowledge cyptography.
 It allows solidity developers to bring the cost of compute-heavy functions almost to zero without sacrificing the DevEx.

 - way to scale your project on any chain without thinking about underlying arch